Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF, the clone cannot use abilities like real Super Tanks.
 			// 1: ON, the clone can use abilities like real Super Tanks.
 			"Clone Mode"					"0"

+			// The Super Tank's clones are replaced with new ones when they die.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Clone Replace"					"1"
 		}
 	}
 }